etherealvisage/cpsc301/docs/use_cases.md

 ----------
 * Summary: system user U edits an existing discussion post P
 * Actor: U
-* Precondition: U is logged in and viewing a discussion in which he has authored a given post P
+* Precondition: U is logged in and viewing a discussion in which U has authored a given post P
 * Postcondition: U's edited post P' will be visible to all other users of S
 * Main success scenario:
     1. U selects the "Edit post" function provided alongside P.